jacques-saraydaryan/DeepPoseIdentification/README.md

 To add more images in the dataset, you can rename the images using `training/utils.py`.
 (It can only be run with Python 3.
 Be aware, the rename function can overwrite images and loose some of them in the process.
 Use a mask to be sure to avoid any overwritting).

-Then run the python script `training/RosOpenPoseFiles.py` with 2 arguments:
+Then run the python (with Python 3) script `training/RosOpenPoseFiles.py` with 2 arguments:

 - `--input`: Path to the folder containing the image dataset.

 - `--output`: Path to the output folder where the json files will be created.

-Once you get there, run the preprocess step with `training/process.py` with 2 arguments:
+Once you get there, run the preprocess step `training/processing.py`  (with Python 3)  with 2 arguments:

 - `--path`: Path to the folder containing all the joints position as json files.